 NVIC's co-founders worked with Congress on the National Childhood Vaccine Injury Act of 1986.
-This historic law acknowledged that vaccine injuries and deaths are real and that the vaccine injured and their families should be financially supported and that vaccine safety protections were needed in the mass vaccination system.
-The law set up a federal vaccine injury compensation program, as well as included legal requirements for vaccine providers to:
+This historic law acknowledged that vaccine injuries and deaths are real, that vaccine safety reforms are needed in the vaccination system, and that the vaccine injured and their families should be financially supported.
+The law set up a federal vaccine injury compensation program (VICP), as well as included legal requirements for vaccine providers to:

 - give parents vaccine benefit and risk information before their children are vaccinated;